mobenh/Golang-AI-Bot/README.md

 # Golang AI Bot Wit.AI/Wolfram/Slack
-This is Golang project builting a Slack bot using Wit.ai and Wolfram Alpha.
-You can ask the bot questions like
+This is Golang project building a Slack bot using Wit.ai and Wolfram Alpha.
+You can ask the bot any question!
 ![image](https://user-images.githubusercontent.com/96225596/167912639-899c3f43-8587-45f6-b65c-65f819322d27.png)

 ## Technologies Used